 SURMOUNT-4 showed this directly: participants who switched from tirzepatide to placebo regained 14% of their body weight over 52 weeks, while those who continued lost an additional 5.5%.
 A follow-up analysis found that 82.5% of those who stopped regained at least 25% of the weight they had lost.

-This is one of the most important findings for anyone considering these medications: current evidence suggests they work best as long-term treatment, similar to medications for blood pressure or cholesterol.
+This is one of the most important findings for anyone considering these medications.
+Current evidence suggests they work best as long-term treatment, similar to medications for blood pressure or cholesterol.
 Stopping typically means regaining.

-Side Effects: What the Trials Found
+Side Effects From the Trials

 Most Common Side Effects

-| Dropped out due to GI events | 5.6% | 2.7% |
+Dropped out due to GI events5.6%2.7%

 Side effect data for semaglutide comes from the Wegovy FDA prescribing information and STEP 1-3 pooled analysis.
 Tirzepatide data comes from SURMOUNT-1 GI tolerability analysis and the Zepbound FDA prescribing information.